RELIGION AND NATIONAL VALUES

 TOPIC – DEMOCRACY

-By the end of the lesson, the pupils should have attained the following objectives (cognitive, affective and psychomotor) and should be able to etate the meaning of democracy, presidential and parliamentary.
+By the end of the lesson, most of the pupils should have attained the following objectives – explain the concept of democracy, presidential and parliamentary.

 The teacher will teach the lesson with the aid of chart of different government